Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums: Visualization Design

-\end{itemize} To improve perception of each story in our narrative, we sought to reduce noise and confusion by improving the quality of assets and animations of the previous version as well as reduce the number of microbes \cite{Hullman:6064988,tversky2002animation}.
-Visitors who saw prototype 1 had trouble identifying the microbes.
-Therefore the microbe community was slimmed down and the assets of each microbe were changed to be pseudo realistic compared to the previous icon like style.
+\end{itemize} To improve interpretation of each story, we sought to reduce noise and confusion by both lowering the number of microbes and improving the quality of assets and animations~\cite{hullman2011visualization,tversky2002animation}.
+Some visitors who saw Prototype 1 reported having trouble identifying the microbes.
+Therefore, the microbe community was reduced from 4 to 3 and the assets of each microbe were changed to be more realistic compared to the previous version,~\textbf{(C3)}.
 The simulated ocean animation now only contained three microbial types: SAR116, Cyanophage, and Prochlorococcus as shown in Figure \ref{fig:microbes}.
-We also want to reduce the amount of information visitors needed to process and allow them to now look around and see more.
-There were fewer more distinct animations for each microbe so a visitor could see what was occurring.
-The most significant addition to the exhibit was the use of staged annotations on the microbes to guide visitors to one of our stories.
+We created non-scientific names for these microbial characters to reinforce their functional role in the ocean ecosystem and provide some familiarity to our visitors~\cite{mayer1998split,moreno2001case,ginns2005meta}. ``Sun Harvesters'' was the name given to Prochlorococcus, a microbe that makes energy from the sun. ``Sugar Eaters'' was the name given to SAR116, a microbe that lives on sugars produced by other microbes. ``The virus'' was the name given to cyanophage, a virus that infects Prochlorococcus.
+To reduce the amount of information visitors needed to process, we also showed a fewer number of microbes in the overall animation.